 Subwoofer setup and integration 101: sub crossover frequency, slope and phase for two channel systems

-In this educational article we describe how to properly setup and integrate a subwoofer (sub) into a stereo or two channel system using the XTZ Room Analyzer II Standard package.
+In this educational article we describe how to properly do a subwoofer setup and integrate it into a stereo or two channel system using the XTZ Room Analyzer II Standard package.

 Two channel vs. home theater crossover considerations

 There are a number of factors which make sub integration more involved in a stereo system than in a home theater system.
 More involved because there is greater reliance on acoustical measurements and calibration skills.
 Here are the major differences:

 No line level crossover.
 A line level crossover splits the audio signal before power amplification into two parts, one of which feeds the sub and the other the main amplifier.
 This is the type of crossover used in home theater systems.
 Audiophiles, however, have been conditioned that extra components in the signal chain introduce degradation.
 Most audiophiles would sell their grandmother before introducing a line level crossover in the signal chain!
 There are good, high quality, solutions out there to introduce a line level crossover, including the JL Audio CR1 (analog) and the DEQX HDP-4 / DEQX HDP-Express II (digital).
 These devices introduce very little to no audible changes and are an option for more open minded people.
 Introducing a line level crossover has a number of benefits including the ability to choose a different crossover point and slope than that dictated by the raw acoustical characteristics of the main speakers.
 Setting a higher crossover point can often lead to sound quality benefits since the main speakers – and the amplifiers driving them – are subject to lower power handling demands.
 Furthermore most main speakers will not be able to reproduce bass with the same low level of distortion as the best subwoofers out there today.